Yaira Matyakubova, Senior Resident Musician, violin, Haven String Quartet

 Patrick Doane, Resident Musician, Discovery Ensemble, violin

-Described as a ‘Compelling Violinist’ by the New York Times, Patrick Doane has performed with ensembles including Orchestra of St. Luke's, Harrisburg Symphony, North Eastern Pennsylvania Philharmonic and American Contemporary Music Ensemble.
-Busy as a performer, he has served as concertmaster for international tours with The Manhattan Symphonie as well as with other New York City based orchestras.
-Patrick has appeared alongside artists such as Savion Glover, Keith Lockhart, Mark Dresser, and members of the Muir, Portland String, and Attacca Quartets.
-He received his Bachelor and Masters degrees from Juilliard studying with Sally Thomas and Naoko Tanaka and as a composer has had works commissioned for string quartet and chamber orchestra.
+Described as a "Compelling Violinist" by the New York Times, Patrick Doane appears with ensembles including Orchestra of St. Luke's, Harrisburg Symphony, Hartford Symphony, New Haven Symphony and American Contemporary Music Ensemble.
+Busy as a performer, he plays recitals and chamber concerts throughout the United States and has served as concertmaster in international orchestral tours.
+He has appeared alongside artists such as Savion Glover, Keith Lockhart, as well as members of the Muir, Portland and Attacca Quartets.
+Patrick received his Bachelor and Masters degrees from Juilliard studying with Sally Thomas and Naoko Tanaka.
+As a composer he has had works commissioned for string quartet and chamber orchestra.
+He is currently working on his Doctorate at The Graduate Center, CUNY in New York City where he has studies with Daniel Phillips and Lara Lev.

 Mandi has more than a decade of experience working in the New Haven community on issues of social and economic justice, and extensive experience working with children and young writers and musicians as a classroom teacher, a creative writing instructor, and a teacher in a summer arts program.
 In 2013, she helped establish New Haven Works, a nonprofit organization connecting local residents to good jobs in the region.
 Her career has taken her into classrooms and lecture halls as a professor in Wesleyan University’s African-American Studies program, and into boardrooms, workplaces, and community meetings as an organizer and campaign strategist in the labor movement with UNITE-HERE.
 She is also a lifelong learner and lover of music.
 While completing her undergraduate work in American Studies at Northwestern University, Mandi also studied jazz and improvisation in the School of Music, and enjoys singing and playing the saxophone.
 Mandi received her Ph.D. from Yale University, and is the author of a national award-winning book, Model City Blues, which looks at community spaces and protest movements in the 1960s in the same neighborhoods served by Music Haven today.